Rock of Love with Bret Michaels season 1: First Annual Bret's Mudbowl

 This week's challenge is a football competition in the mud.
 The teams are The Sweethearts (Jes, Magdalena, Mia and Brandi M.) and The Fallen Angels (Heather, Samantha, Lacey and Erin).
 The most valuable player of the game gets to go out on a one-on-one date with Bret, while the rest of the winning team goes on a group date with Bret.
 Lacey injures her ankle on the field when tackled by Jes.
 Team Sweethearts win the competition, and Jes is named most valuable player.

 During Jes's date, Bret plays a song that he wrote.
 Jes says that she feels that she can let her guard down around Bret and the two have a really nice date together.

 Back at the house, Heather overhears Erin on the phone saying that Justin Timberlake will be at her bar and she would have been waiting on him.
 Heather writes a letter to Bret criticizing the other women.
 Heather talks to Bret about what she overheard during Erin's phone call.

 During the group date, Bret tells the other women about the letter, who tell him not to believe it.
-Brandi M. tells Bret that Heather was on Surreal Life and tried to sleep with Vanilla Ice.
+Brandi M. tells Bret that Heather was on The Surreal Life and tried to sleep with Vanilla Ice.

 After the group date, the other women confront Heather about what she wrote in the letter, and Heather claims the letter was all about her and how she feels about Bret.
 Lacey discusses the letter with Bret privately.

 At elimination Jes, Mia, Brandi M., Magdalena, Lacey, Sam, and Heather get a pass.
 Erin is eliminated.
 Afterwards, Erin says that she has been with bigger stars than Bret Michaels.